Strong convergence rates of probabilistic integrators for ordinary differential equations: Proofs

-since $U_k$ is measurable with respect to $\mathcal{F}_{k-1}$ as noted earlier.
-Since $(M_k)_{k\in[K]}$ is a martingale, we may apply the Burkholder--Davis--Gundy inequality \cite[Equation (2.2)]{Peskir:1996}.
+and the right-hand side vanishes since $U_k$ is measurable with respect to $\mathcal{F}_{k-1}$ as noted earlier.
+Since $(M_k)_{k\in[K]}$ is a martingale, we may apply the Burkholder--Davis--Gundy inequality \citep[Equation (2.2)]{Peskir:1996}.
 Letting $[Y]_{\ell}$ denote the quadratic variation up to time $\ell$ of a process $Y_{k}$, we have